imsingh/inders.in/_drafts/inheritance-with-javascript-prototype-what-is-it.md

 // browser log image

+// it has the default object prototype

 ### Constructor Method

 Just like we have Object constructor function provided by JavaScript runtime.
 Similarly, we can create our own constructor, to create an object which suits our needs.

 A constructor function is very similar to a class.
 In fact, in the next example, we will see a detailed comparison.